Sainte-Geneviève Library: The early 19th century

 The library continued to flourish in the early 19th century, under the French Directory and then the Empire of Napoleon.
-After the death of Pingré the library was directed by a Pierre-Claude Francois Daunou.
-He traveled to Rome, following Napoleon's army, and arranged for the transfer to Paris of books confiscated from the Papal collections.
+After the death of Pingré the library was directed by Pierre Claude Francois Daunou.
+He traveled to Rome, following Napoleon's army, and arranged for the transfer to Paris of books confiscated from the papal collections.
 The library also received collections of books confiscated from nobles who had fled abroad during the Revolution.
 At the time of the fall of Napoleon, the library had a collection of one hundred ten thousand books and manuscripts.